h4yn0nnym0u5e/Audio/docs/bufferedPlayRec.md

 # Buffered WAV player / recorder
-The `AudioPlayWAV*` and `AudioRecordWAV*` objects are intended to provide good-performance playback from and recording to WAV files stored on SD card or other filesystem, while imposing a minimal set of constraints on the sketch programmer.
+The `AudioPlayWav*` and `AudioRecordWAV*` objects are intended to provide good-performance playback from and recording to WAV files stored on SD card or other filesystem, while imposing a minimal set of constraints on the sketch programmer.
 Multiple files may be used simultaneously.

 ## Objects provided
 ### Playback
-For playback, `AudioPlayWAVstereo`, `AudioPlayWAVquad`, `AudioPlayWAVhex`, and `AudioPlayWAVoct` objects are provided.
-These have 2, 4, 6 and 8 outputs respectively; in order to play a mono WAV file, use either output of an `AudioPlayWAVstereo` object.
+For playback, `AudioPlayWavStereo`, `AudioPlayWavQuad`, `AudioPlayWavHex`, and `AudioPlayWavOct` objects are provided.
+These have 2, 4, 6 and 8 outputs respectively; in order to play a mono WAV file, use either output of an `AudioPlayWavStereo` object.
 ### Recording
-For recording, `AudioRecordWAVmono`, `AudioRecordWAVstereo`, `AudioRecordWAVquad`, `AudioRecordWAVhex`, and `AudioRecordWAVoct` objects are provided.
+For recording, `AudioRecordWavMono`, `AudioRecordWavStereo`, `AudioRecordWavQuad`, `AudioRecordWavHex`, and `AudioRecordWavOct` objects are provided.
 These have 1, 2, 4, 6 and 8 inputs respectively.
 Inputs which are not connected will still result in a channel being present in the stored WAV file, but it will be silent.
 ### Pre-load
 For low-latency playback applications, an `AudioPreload` class is provided.
 This is used to store file information and some audio data from the start of the file, so that playback can start on the next audio system update.
 Playback transitions seamlessly to streaming from the fileystem once the pre-loadded audio data is exhausted.